Winston Marshall

-Winston Aubrey Aladar deBalkan Marshall (born 20 December 1987) is a British musician.
+Winston Aubrey Aladar Marshall (born 20 December 1987) is an English podcaster, political commentator, and musician.
 He is the former banjoist and lead guitarist of the folk rock band Mumford & Sons.
 Prior to this he was in the bluegrass sleaze rap group Captain Kick and the Cowboy Ramblers.
-With Mumford & Sons, Marshall won multiple awards, including a Grammy and two Brit Awards.
-He has performed music with different supergroups and collaborated with Baaba Maal and HVOB.
-After leaving Mumford & Sons, Marshall started an interview podcast with his father's magazine, The Spectator.
+With Mumford & Sons, Marshall won multiple awards, including two Grammys and two Brit Awards.

+After leaving Mumford & Sons in 2021, Marshall has become a vocal political commentator.
+He hosted an interview podcast titled Marshall Matters on The Spectator from 2021 to 2023.
+In 2024, he launched his own politics and culture podcast, The Winston Marshall Show.

-Early life and family
+Early life and education

-Winston Aubrey Aladar deBalkan Marshall was born in Wandsworth, London, on 20 December 1987.
+Winston Aubrey Aladar Marshall was born in Wandsworth, London, on 20 December 1987.
 (Note: A birth announcement (giving the 20 December 1987 date) was published in The Times in January 1988.)
-His father is Sir Paul Marshall, a British tycoon who co-founded the Marshall Wace hedge fund and is the co-owner of GB News.
+He has a sister Giovanna who is a singer and songwriter.
+His father is Paul Marshall, a British hedge fund manager who co-founded the Marshall Wace hedge fund and is the co-owner of GB News.
 His mother, Sabina de Balkany, is French and comes from a genteel European Jewish family.
-He has a sister, singer/songwriter Giovanna.
-His maternal grandmother was property tycoon Molly de Balkany, one of the first female property developers in France; Marshall's maternal great-uncle was the billionaire developer and collector Robert Zellinger de Balkany.
-Through Robert's marriages, Marshall's great-aunts include Genevieve François-Poncet, daughter of André François-Poncet, and Princess Maria Gabriella of Savoy.

-Molly and Robert were the children of Hungarian-Romanian businessman Aladar Zellinger-Balkany, with the family relocating to France after World War II; they added the nobiliary particle "de" to the name upon arrival in France without actually being ennobled.
-Marshall has said that thirteen members of his family "were murdered in [...] the Holocaust", and that his maternal grandmother was a survivor.
+His maternal grandmother was novelist and property developer Molly de Balkany, who was one of the first female property developers in France, and his maternal great-uncle was the collector Robert Zellinger de Balkany.
+Molly and Robert's family relocated to France after World War II, where they added the nobiliary particle "de" to their name despite that they had not been ennobled.
+Marshall has said that 13 members of his family "were murdered in [...] the Holocaust" of which his maternal grandmother was a survivor.

 Marshall was educated at St Paul's School, an independent school in London.
-In 2010, The Guardian wrote that "there's [nothing] inherently wrong with musicians being privately educated.
-It's just a bit grating when one of them insists on going by the name "Country" Winston Marshall".

-Marshall began playing guitar aged thirteen and started a ZZ Top cover group called Gobbler's Knob.
-While the other members of Mumford & Sons were influenced by jazz, Marshall described the genre in 2013 as "the lowest form of art".
+He began playing guitar aged 13, and started a ZZ Top cover group called Gobbler's Knob.
 He was inspired to play banjo after seeing O Brother, Where Art Thou?, switching to folk music and wearing his hair in dreadlocks.
-Referring to his youth exploits, he saw himself as a trustafarian, and left university after a year in order to play music.
+Marshall did not attend university, opting instead to pursue music.

 Marshall and future bandmate Marcus Mumford met as teenagers at church, playing worship music at a church group together and in a worship band, with Mumford saying Marshall is "magnetic to be around".
 Marshall, a multi-instrumentalist, has said that he chose to focus on banjo over guitar because there were fewer banjoists and so it was easier for him to get session jobs.